grumpygk/cardatron/README.md

                 }
             }

-This information is used to generate a image class property defined in the cardatron.css file that allows the cards to be sized in the html document for diaplay
+This information is used to generate a image class property defined in the cardatron.css file that allows the cards to be sized in the html document for display

     classPrefix -  prefix character of css class definition. sizes - definitions for image sizes expected